Shepherd Hill Regional High School: Awards

 On January 18, 1999 the school was selected by U.S. News & World Report as one of ninety-six 'Outstanding American high schools' and the school was congratulated in the Senate of the Commonwealth of Massachusetts.

 Performing arts

 Shepherd Hill has a highly decorated Marching Band, Winter Percussion, and Winter Guard.
 The Shepherd Hill Band programs hold near “Dynasty” status among New England music programs, winning numerous titles in MICCA, NESBA, and USBands competitions across the northeast.
-Following on the heels of original director Greg Stewart, and Shepherd Hill band legends Cindy Snow, James Flynn, and Dave Macuga, new director and alumnus Thomas Wilson (‘06) aims to carry on the tradition for the next generation of Dudley and Charlton musicians.
+Past band directors include original director Greg Stewart, and Shepherd Hill band legends Cindy Snow, James Flynn, and Dave Macuga.

 In addition, Shepherd Hill has three competitive show choirs: the mixed-gender "Fantasy", the all-female "Illusion", and the all-male "Testostertones".
 The school is recognized as one of the first to have a show choir in New England, having established the group in 1984.
 The program also hosts an annual competition the first weekend in February.